ReCommenXer/BFTest/README.md

 			if SelectWeaponGun then
 				if SelectWeaponGun == "Soul Guitar" then
 					if tostring(args[2]) == "TAP" then
-						if _G.AutoFarmGunMastery and UseSkillMasteryGun then
+						if AutoFarmGunMastery and UseSkillMasteryGun then
 							args[3] = PosMonMasteryGun
 						end
 					end